 Speaking of getting away with things, I also want to thank the School of Electrical Engineering and Computer Science at Technische Universität Berlin for accepting my thesis, even though I do not hold an proper university degree in computer science.
 Horst Bamberg, Lutz Haase, and Gabriela Ernst handled my 'case' with a most professional and flexible attitude.
-Thanks also to Prof. Dr. Adam Wolisz for handling my exam.
+Thanks also to Prof. Dr. Adam Wolisz for handling my exam (and making me pass).